 Fishers of Vietnam

-One year later fishers life seem to get back to normal, but heavy metals for example, lead, mercury, cadmium, arsenic, will stay in the environment for a very long time, and it’s very toxic because it can go up the food chain and cause a lot of damage, which appears not in noticeable symtomps, but in serious genetical damages.
+One year later fishers life seem to get back to normal, but heavy metals, for example, lead, mercury, cadmium, arsenic, will stay in the environment for a very long time, and it’s very toxic because it can go up the food chain and cause a lot of damage, which appears not in noticeable symptoms, but in serious genetical damages.
 Markets are filled again and fishers continue fishing they use to.
-Customers can not differentiate between affected fish and non, consumer confidence in the domestic seafood industry is broken and made it difficult for many fishermen on the affected coasts to make a living.
+Customers cannot differentiate between affected fish and now, consumer confidence in the domestic seafood industry is broken and made it difficult for many fishermen on the affected coasts to make a living.

-The invisible toxic damage will last longer then from the goverment predicted, village people will continue fishing because this ist their livelihood, many families depend on the sea and have to accept the environmental damage.
+The invisible toxic damage will last longer than from the government predicted, village people will continue fishing because this is their livelihood, many families depend on the sea and have to accept the environmental damage.